charanch17/first-project-on-nltk/README.md

 # first-project-on-nltk
-started learning ml..
- A simple example on graphical representation of how the words got repeated in the given sentence or data
+ graphical representation of how the words got repeated in the given sentence or data